amnesica/BelugaProject/README.md

 Spring Boot Angular web application that displays one or multiple, local ADS-B feeders along with additional information on a map interface in the browser.

-Currently you can use this application out of the box with [Flightradar24](https://www.flightradar24.com/), [tar1090](https://github.com/wiedehopf/tar1090), [AirSquitter](https://airsquitter.com/) or [VirtualRadarServer](https://www.virtualradarserver.co.uk/) Rebroadcast Server feeders.
-Other ADS-B feeder can be added aswell.
+Currently you can use this application out of the box with [Flightradar24](https://www.flightradar24.com/), [tar1090](https://github.com/wiedehopf/tar1090), [AirSquitter](https://airsquitter.com/) or [VirtualRadarServer](https://www.virtualradarserver.co.uk/) (Rebroadcast Server only) feeders.
+Other ADS-B feeders can be added aswell.

 It is possible to run the application only with data from the [OpenSky-Network](https://opensky-network.org/), if you have an account there.
 Besides you can use data from [Airplanes.live](https://airplanes.live/).
 So you need no local feeders to try out the app.